Profile picture

 I am currently a PhD Student in Michael T. Schaub’s Group at RWTH Aachen University.

 Previously, I also obtained my Bachelor’s and Master’s in Computer Science at RWTH University.
-My master’s thesis lead to my first publication on passenger prediction in public transport, but my focus has since shifted toward graph signal processing and algebraic topology.
+My master’s thesis led to my first (joint) publication on passenger prediction in public transport, but my focus has since shifted toward graph signal processing, algebraic topology, and higher-order networks.
+In that area, I am proud to report that our paper Representing Edge Flows on Graphs via Sparse Cell Complexes received the Best Paper award at the 2023 Learning on Graphs Conference.

 Publications